aydrienlaw/tp/docs/DeveloperGuide.md

 Executing delete command for index: 3
 Deleted expense at index 3: Lunch
 ```
+If an invalid index is entered or the expense list is empty, an OrCashBuddyException is thrown to signal the error.
 If an invalid index is entered or the expense list is empty, a warning-level log is generated:

 ```